trustedsec/SliverKeylogger/readme.md

 When coding the extension for now the "name" and "command_name" must match, otherwise the implant will reload your extension on every call.

+As of this writing non-BOF extensions don't support strongly typed arguments, so everything provided on the cli after the command name will be sent down as a string.  you have to handle it from there on the extension's native code side.

 ## Utilizing the `parse_keylogger.py` Script